Cadillac Seville: Fourth generation (1992–1997)

-For the 1996 production year, on both models, the interior was revised including seats, central console, shifter knob and door trim.
-Due to the 1996 OBD-II compliance mandate most electronic modules were revised.
-Two sound system options were introduced, the base Delco Electronics and the optional BOSE, both sound systems featured AM/FM radio and tape player.
+For the 1996 model year, the interior was revised on both models, including seats, central console, shifter knob and door trim.
+Due to the 1996 OBD-II compliance mandate, most electronic modules were revised.
+Two sound system options were introduced: the base Delco system and the optional Bose system, both featuring AM/FM radio and tape player.
 Both could be connected to the optional trunk-mounted 12-disc CD player and the optional cellular phone.
-The BOSE sound system included 4 amplifiers and added Digital signal processor (DSP) and Radio Data System (RDS).
+The Bose sound system included four amplifiers and added Digital signal processor (DSP) and Radio Data System (RDS).
 In some export markets the sound system was slightly different.
 Steering controls were standard for the climate control and the sound system.
-The exterior changes are minimal, for the STS models new 7-spoke 16-inch aluminum rims were introduced in silver finish and as an option in chrome finish.
+The exterior changes were minimal; for the STS models, seven-spoke, 16-inch aluminum rims were introduced in silver finish and as an option in chrome finish.
 Depending on the tire options, the top speed was limited to 130 mph ("H" rated tires) or 156 mph ("Z" rated tires).

-In 1997, some of the electronic modules were further updated for OBD-II compliance reasons, a revised climate control module is introduced and there are updates to the stability system with the addition of a yaw sensor.
-Some of the advanced DIC self diagnostic features were removed requiring a TechII scanner tool instead.
-The TheftLock feature is added to the Head Unit (HU).
-The heated windshield option is no longer available for 1997.
+In 1997, some of the electronic modules were further updated for OBD-II compliance reasons.
+A revised climate control module was introduced, and there were updates to the stability system with the addition of a yaw sensor.
+Some of the advanced DIC self diagnostic features were removed, requiring a TechII scanner tool instead.
+The TheftLock feature was added to the Head Unit (HU).
+The heated windshield option was no longer available for 1997.

-Base prices for both models peaked in 1996 at US$42,995 for the SLS and US$47,495 for the STS but the increasingly competitive luxury car market resulted in price reductions for 1997.
+Base prices for both models peaked in 1996 at US$42,995 for the SLS and US$47,495 for the STS, but the increasingly competitive luxury car market resulted in price reductions for 1997.
 They were reduced to $39,995 for the SLS and $44,995 for the STS.